Talk-To-Code/TalkToCode/README.md

 > You do not need to run the above npm commands. running `npm install` from command prompt should help you install the packages automatically.
 Make sure you run the command within the project root directory.

 Sox is required for node-record-lpcm16.
+Make sure sox is in the environment variables.
+> For e.g. I added the following path to the PATH variables 'C:\Program Files (x86)\sox-14-4-1'.

 For Windows users, download the [binaries](https://sourceforge.net/projects/sox/files/sox/14.4.1/) here.
 > get sox-14.4.1-win32.exe.
 The latest version 14.4.2 is not compatible with Windows 10.